MadPanCake/docusaurus/docs/bedrock.md

 Using multiple Bedrock resource packs at the same time may cause conflicts or unexpected behavior.
 :::

+## 🛠️ Maintaining Bedrock

+⚡ **Heads up!** Bedrock gets updated way more often than Java.
+That means for Bedrock players to join Java servers, the **Geyser plugin** always needs to stay **up-to-date**. 🔄

+👉 Sometimes you might have to update Geyser a few times in the same week – so don’t be surprised!

+⬇️ You can always grab the latest Geyser .jar straight from the [official page](https://geysermc.org/download/).

 ## 🔁 Velocity / BungeeCord Installation